home edit page issue tracker

 Variant: alternative form of word

 Variant is used to distinguish word forms that differ only from a formal point of view, but that otherwise share the same lemma and morpholexical features.
-In Latin this is seen in the possible adoption of Greek case endings for nouns and adjectives.
+In Latin this is seen in the possible adoption of Greek case endings for nouns and adjectives, or similarly in the use of archaic inflectional traits.

 Greek: Greek morphology